A Latent Factor Panel Approach to Spatiotemporal Causal Inference: Discussion

 \section{Discussion}

-In this work, we introduced a model for spatiotemporal causal inference with unmeasured confounding.
-We specifically focus on data with continuous exposures and shared unmeasured confounders.
-To account for bias from such confounders, we propose a model motivated by ideas from the causal panel data and multivariate causal inference literature.
-In particular, when the outcomes and exposures are linear in the unmeasured confounders, a factor modeling framework can be applied to identify causal effects, even in the presence of treatment effect heterogeneity, nonlinearity, or interference.
-We show that the causal effects are partially identified under our so-called ``factor confounding'' assumption, and demonstrate how additional (typically weak) assumptions which limit the amount of neighborhood interference can be used to point identify causal effects.
+In this work, we introduced a factor confounding framework for spatiotemporal causal inference with continuous exposures, shared unmeasured confounders, and possible interference.
+Building on ideas from causal panel data and multivariate causal inference, the proposed model uses low-rank factor structure to characterize bias from shared confounders.
+When exposures and outcomes are linear in the unmeasured confounders, this structure partially identifies causal effects while allowing treatment effect heterogeneity, nonlinear exposure effects, and interference.
+We further show that additional (typically weak) restrictions on neighborhood interference can yield point identification.

 There are several extensions worth considering.
 Our theoretical results rest on several assumptions such as linearity in the unmeasured confounders, Gaussianity of residuals, and the absence of treatment–confounder feedback \citep{hernan2020causal}.
-We show in simulation that the results are not sensitive to the Gaussianity assumption, but we leave any formal extensions involving non-Gaussian or nonlinear relationships for future work.
+We show in simulations that the results are not sensitive to the Gaussian and linear confounding assumptions, but leave any formal extensions involving non-Gaussian or nonlinear relationships for future work.
 Methods which incorporate our approach into estimation procedures in the presence of treatment-confounder feedback are also warranted.
 Indeed, in the birth weight application (Section \ref{sec:application}), the observed covariates do not perfectly satisfy the factor confounding assumption, which explains why estimates vary when subsets of confounders are systematically held out.
 To address such concerns, our approach could be combined with additional sensitivity analyses \citep[e.g. in the spirit of][]{cinelli2020making}.
 Developing sensitivity analyses tailored to spatiotemporal causal settings remains an important direction for future research.